What to bring to a photo tour?

-Have always cash with you, and be sure its the currency of the country you are traveling… dollars not are an international currency!
+Have always cash with you, and be sure it’s the currency of the country you travel… dollars not are an international currency!
 So once you arrive at the airport, if you don’t bring with you the national currency, change some at the same airport.
-Usually, it’s a little bit more expensive than to bring from your country, or to change in the city.
+Usually, it’s a little more expensive than to take from your country, or to change in the city.

-There is not exact advice here, usually, we recommend bringing clothes for the full trip because we can’t lose time cleaning our clothes, but there are some trips where you spend a month outside, that will be impossible to bring for all days.
+There is not exact advice here.
+Usually, we recommend bringing clothes for the full trip because we can’t lose time cleaning our clothes.
+But there are some trips where you spend a month outside, that will be impossible to bring for all days.

 A waterproof coat it’s always interesting to bring it: